starlingvibes/cloud-bs/README.md

 # Cloud Backup Service API

 The Cloud Backup API is a backend service that powers a cloud backup system.
 It allows users to securely create accounts and manage their backups in the cloud.
-This API is built using Google Cloud, ExpressJS, NodeJS, PostgreSQL, TypeScript and Jest for testing.
+This API is built using Google Cloud, Redis, ExpressJS, NodeJS, PostgreSQL, TypeScript and Jest for testing.

 ## Features